AFM-SPM/TopoStats/docs/advanced/flattening.md

 ## Row alignment

 The first step in the flattening process is **row alignment**.
 Row alignment is a process that adjusts the height of each row of the image so that they all share the same median height value.
-This gets rid of some of the horizontal banding.
-This leaves an image where the rows are aligned, but the image still has a clear tilt.
+This "median" value is set by the `row_alignment_quartile` where the default of 0.5 is the median value, but can be adjusted depending on how much data is considered background.
+This gets rid of some of the horizontal banding and produces an image where the rows are aligned, but the image still has a clear tilt.

 ![row alignment](../_static/images/flattening/flattening_align_rows.png)